 Looking for a new kind of treat for your dog?
 Cow ears may be just the trick!

 But not all cow ears are created equal, and it pays to be a picky buyer.
-But don’t worry — we’ll explain everything you need to know when shopping for cow ears and share a few of our favorites available on the market.
+But don’t worry — we’ll explain everything you need to know when shopping for cow ears and share some of the best cow ears for dogs available on the market.

 What Exactly Are Cow Ears?